From networked protest to 'non-capitalism'

 For Radio 4's Analysis, on Monday night at 8.30pm, I quiz Professor Castells about his new book Aftermath - which looks at how the current financial crisis has produced networked protest movements, and even new "non-capitalist" forms of economic behaviour (the programme was recorded with a live audience at the London School of Economics last week).

 "People have decided not to wait for the revolution to start living differently," he says.
 "We're seeing barter networks, social currencies, co-operatives.
 Networks of providing services for free to others in the expectation people will do the same for you.
-This new sector in the economy is expanding throughout the world."'Crisis of trust'
+This new sector in the economy is expanding throughout the world."

 Prof Castells conducted a large survey among people in Catalonia, Spain which found that 32% had lent money at zero interest rates to non-family members.